-We leave Nunthorpe with short and long route riders heading directly to the foot of Climb 1, Carlton Bank.
+You will leave Guisborough with short and long route riders past the iconic Roseberry Topping and through Great Ayton.
+A cheeky uncategorised climb of Clay Bank is a warm-up to Carlton Bank.
 Those who haven’t ridden it before will be in for a surprise!
 It’s quite an infamous climb with local riders previously being used for the National Hill Climb Championships as well as the annual Cleveland Wheelers Hill Climb.
 The hill is 1,890m long, it drags up to the halfway point at the cattle grid, getting progressively steeper.
-From the grid things relent slightly as the view opens up but then very quickly returns to around 25% as we crest the summit.
-The fastest recorded time we know of is Stuart Dangerfield in the National Champs in an mighty impressive 5.39.6 Anything under 10 mins in the Sportive will be very good.
+From the grid, things relent slightly as the view opens up but then very quickly returns to around 25% as we crest the summit.
+The fastest recorded time we know of is Stuart Dangerfield in the National Champs in a mighty impressive 5.39.6 Anything under 10 mins in the Sportive will be very good.

 From there we descend into Bilsdale, a bit bigger road but enjoyable and rolling as we head towards climb 2 – Newgate Bank.
-It’s not a bad climb, the steepest section is at the bottom and the top so ride steady in the middle, many have fallen fowl over the years!
+It’s not a bad climb, the steepest section is at the bottom and the top, so ride steadily in the middle, many have fallen foul over the years!
 The view to the right at the top into the valley is great for those with enough composure to enjoy it.

 From Newgate we descend towards Helmesley and the new Feed Station 1, about 3 miles from Helmesley.

 On leaving the feed we turn right off the main road and descend steeply to Rievaulx Abbey on the new section of this route.
 It’s lovely by the River as we twist around on this small road towards Old Byland.

 We climb up steadily to what is a surprising highest point in the ride on the moor past Old Byland.
 It’s a long drag to this point, never too steep and when you are up there, it doesn’t feel so high!